validator/validator.github.io/README.md

    [4]: https://github.com/validator/

-To use the Nu Markup Checker on your own, [get the latest release][5] and see the **Usage** instructions below.
+To use the Nu Markup Checker on your own, [get the latest release][5] and see the **Usage** instructions below— or alternatively, consider automating your HTML checking with a frontend such as:

    [5]: https://github.com/validator/validator.github.io/releases/latest

-Alternatively, consider automating your HTML checking with a frontend such as:

   * [Grunt plugin for HTML validation][6]